 Concierge guests receive the services of an accommodating private staff and access to the Old Faithful Club.
 Additional concierge amenities include robes and nightly turndown service.
 A scattering of tables are set up around the balcony overlooking the lobby and a sizeable serving room adds to the appeal.
-Breakfast consists of fresh fruit, juice, yogurt, pastries, cereal, oatmeal, mini muffins, croissants, and bagels, and afternoon snacks are potato chips and dip, goldfish crackers, nuts, fruit, gummy bears, sugar and chocolate chip cookies.
-Evenings bring hearty food catered from either Whispering Canyon Café or Artist Point where the spread includes sourdough bread, sun-dried tomato pesto spread, red pepper hummus, crudités, cheese, and PB&J sandwiches accompanied by two cold items such as turkey cheese roll-ups, smoked portobello mushroom salad, cilantro lime chicken salad, German-style potato salad with Dungeness crab, and cold cut antipasto salad with Oregon blue cheese.
-Also served are two hot dishes such as chili, venison spring rolls, honey chili-glazed chicken wings, mini pulled pork sandwiches, ancho chili-rubbed scallops wrapped in bacon, barbecue chicken skewers, duck pot stickers, salmon chowder, and Black Angus tenderloin stew.
+Breakfast consists of fresh fruit, juice, yogurt, pastries, cereal, oatmeal, mini muffins, croissants, and bagels, and afternoon snacks are nuts, trail mix, fruit, gummy bears, crudités, pita chips, marinated olives, dips, mini cupcakes, and macaroons.
+Evenings bring hearty food catered from either Whispering Canyon Café or Artist Point where the spread includes crudités, artisanal cheeses, and PB&J sandwiches accompanied by two cold items such as turkey cheese roll-ups, lemon chicken garden vegetable salad, spicy tuna rolls, and cold cut antipasto salad with Oregon blue cheese.
+Also served are two hot dishes such as a hearty soup, pasta with meat sauce, honey chili-glazed chicken wings, mini pulled pork sandwiches, ancho chili-rubbed scallops wrapped in bacon, barbecue chicken skewers, duck pot stickers, salmon chowder, and Black Angus tenderloin stew.
 Wine offerings are King Estate Oregon Pinot Gris, Washington State 14 Hands Merlot, Columbia Crest Cabernet, and Kenwood Zinfandel.
 There’s also a self-service cappuccino machine.
-After dinner wine and cordials are served with scrumptious hot cobbler, chocolate chip cookies, brownies, and rightly famous Magic Bars.
+After dinner wine and cordials are served with scrumptious hot cobbler, mini cupcakes, macaroons, chocolate chip cookies, brownies, and rightly famous Magic Bars.

 The 885-square-foot Vice Presidential Suite, also known as the Yosemite Suite, is outfitted in upscale Western featuring rawhide curtains, branding-iron towel bars, Native American artwork, and lodgepole trim.
 Less kitschy and more sophisticated than it’s previous décor, this newly updated suite offers a living area with gray-green and ruby red chenille sleeper sofa, two leather easy chairs, oversized ottoman coffee table, desk, framed Southwest prints, oversized flat-screen TV, DVD player, and stereo.
 Flat-weave carpeting is centered with a Navaho-style area rug.
 A wooden walk-in bar is complete with swinging doors, microwave, undercounter refrigerator, sink, blender, Keurig coffeemaker, and two leather-topped barstools.
 The small dining room has parquet flooring with a rustic, circular table and Navaho-print area rug.
 Off the entry hall is a half bath with single sink.
 An amazing balcony, actually nicer than the resort’s Presidential Suite because it’s deeper, wraps around the living and dining area with marvelous views of the resort’s pool and geyser as well as sparkling Bay Lake.
 In the bedroom is a twig-style king bed with white coverlet bedding accented with rust red throw pillows and a Native American-style runner, a bureau with flat-screen TV, and green leather easy chair and ottoman.
 The only disappointing aspect of the suite is the master bath’s ultra-sensitive, automatic motion-detector vent fan that turns on upon entering the bath for irritating 30-second intervals.
 But the pluses outweigh with a freestanding tub over which is another TV.
 Double above-counter, white porcelain basins are set on a cream and gray granite vanity, and, in a separate area, is a commode and large shower.
 A second guestroom can be added to make a two-bedroom suite.
 The Yosemite Suite is one of the better-priced V.P. suites at the Disney Deluxe properties and certainly one to consider for a nice upgrade.